EricaReis/eva-shop/README.md

 ComiXtore is a fictious e-commerce made with Typescript and ReactJS.

-To run the app you can access [link] or follow the steps below:
+To run the app you can follow the steps below:

 First, clone the project: